-In 2024, the LAE supported the reintroduction of beavers to the Purbeck region, an area where they once thrived but have since disappeared.
-The project aims to introduce 10 beavers over the next three years, with a focus on monitoring and managing their reintroduction to ensure a genetically diverse population.
+In 2024, the LAE supported the reintroduction of In 2024, we recorded 28 spills above one barrel, beavers to the Purbeck region, an area where they once showing an increase of 17% compared to 2023.
+This can thrived but have since disappeared.
+The project aims be attributed to enhanced reporting practices following to introduce 10 beavers over the next three years, with a an intensive reporting awareness campaign launched in 2024.
+The high recovery volume maintained for focus on monitoring and managing their reintroduction to ensure a genetically diverse population. the second consecutive year further validates the robustness of our spill response techniques.

-8 UK - UK SNS
+(8) UK - UK SNS